syamdunnala/inmar-contact-mangement-/README.md

 step 2: After successful login it redirects to the corresponding dashboard page.(cookie is created here in \*login.php*\, mail is my cookie value and test 2 is my cookie name) step 3: Click the plus button to create a new group (created groups are displayed in the  dashboard page) it fires the group_create.php file and stores the details in the  the group_inf table and display the required details in the corresponding page by firing \*send_group_info.php file8*\
-step 4: Add contacts in the repective groups by clicking add contact button (it fires the \*store_contact.php*\         stores the details in the contact_info table) step 5: User can view the contact details by clicking view contacts step 6: User can also view the all contacts by clicking view all contacts step 7: After performing the operations the user can logout.
+step 4: Add contacts in the repective groups by clicking add contact button (it fires the \*store_contact.php*\ and stores the details in the contact_info table) step 5: User can view the contact details by clicking view contacts step 6: User can also view the all contacts by clicking view all contacts step 7: After performing the operations the user can logout.